 ↳ Conclusion: I should spend more time as if in an isolation chamber and less reading the news.

-The Unconcerned Concerned Citizens
+The Too-Busy-to-Be Concerned Citizens

-I’d say better.
 And I’d say this is a strong argument against any news defenders who claim if you don’t read the news you don’t care about the world.
 Caring is nothing more than spectating unless you get out of the stands and jump onto the court, or pay someone else to.

 ↳ Conclusion: If I really care about something, I should give my time and money.
 Giving my attention is doesn’t help nearly as much.